ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 The model will be saved into ZIP archive in a Cloud Object Storage (COS) bucket that is associated with the project.
 Note that this ZIP archive can be loaded using `watson_nlp.load()`, i.e. the same function that also used to load stock Watson NLP models.

-Once you have saved the model, you will be able to find it in the Asset tab.
+Once you have saved the model, you will be able to find it in the **Assets** tab.

 ![saved model](Images/saved_model.png)

-Use the Watson Studio GUI to download the model to your work station, copying it in to the models directory.
+Use the Watson Studio GUI to download the model into the models directory on your local machine.
 You can save multiple models in this directory.

-The file name for the model will be used as the model ID.
-When making an inference request from a client program, this model ID will be used to specify which model to use.
+When the model service starts, it will use the file name that you use as the model ID.
+When a client program makes an inference request, it will need to use this model ID to target the model.

-### 3. Build
+### 3. Build the container image
-After the models you want to serve have been saved to your workstation, you can build the container image.
-Examine the contents of the Dockerfile.
+Once you have copied the models into the *models* directory, it is time to build the container.
+Examine the contents of the Dockerfile in the directory `Watson-NLP/Watson-NLP-Custom-Model-Container/Runtime`.
 ```
 ARG WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39"
 FROM ${WATSON_RUNTIME_BASE} as base
 ENV LOCAL_MODELS_DIR=/app/models
 COPY models /app/models
 ```

-The image uses the Watson NLP Runtime image as the base image, and the models are copied in to the container file system.
-A default version of the Runtime is set in the Dockerfile, but this can be overridden in the build command.
+Observe the Watson NLP Runtime image is used as the base image.
+Models are copied in to the container file system.
+The default version of the Runtime is set Dockerfile can be overridden in the build command.

-Build the image using the following command.
+Build the container image with the following command.
 ```
 docker build . \
 --build-arg WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39" \
 -t watson-nlp-custom-container:v1
 ```
-This results in a image named watson-nlp-custom-container:v1.
+This results in a image file named `watson-nlp-custom-container:v1`.

 ### 4. Run
 Use the following command to start the server with Docker on your local machine.
 ```